 Day 3: Addis Ababa This morning we meet our fellow travelers at a briefing about the journey ahead then set out to explore this exciting, diverse capital.
 Tour highlights include the National Museum, where we see casts of the 3.2-million-year-old fossilized hominid Lucy, one of man’s earliest ancestors.
 We also visit Holy Trinity Cathedral, a national landmark and resting place of Emperor Haile Selassie, his wife, and other notables.
 Tonight we enjoy a welcome dinner at our hotel.
 B,L,D

 Day 5: Bahir Dar After a visit to the city’s handcraft market, we depart for the Blue Nile Falls, one of Ethiopia’s most popular sights.
 We hike up to the falls, where we’re rewarded with beautiful views of the fabled cataract that measures more than 1,300 feet wide and 150 feet high.
+Then we visit the city’s handcraft market.
 The rest of the day is at leisure to relax or explore as we wish.
 B,D

 Day 6: Bahir Dar/Gondar We travel north by coach today to Gondar, the former royal capital known especially for its evocative castle complex.
 Upon arrival, we have lunch then explore the 17th-century enclosure of castles, palaces, and stables of Fasil Ghebbi, now a UNESCO site.
 We also tour the Debre Berhan Selassie Church, fancifully decorated in murals whose angels’ faces have become motifs of Ethiopian art and design.
 B,L,D